 It’s important to use correct grammar, spelling and technical vocabulary in your university work.
 This will often be part of the marking criteria for your assignments.

-You can also attend a Learning Centre workshop where you can learn strategies for paying close attention to grammar, proofreading or editing your work.
+You can also attend a Learning Hub (Academic Language and Learning) workshop where you can learn strategies for paying close attention to grammar, proofreading or editing your work.

 However, it’s important to read first for the general meaning of the whole text.
 Looking up every new word will make it much slower and harder to understand.

 If English is not your first language, there are English language courses, both on campus (Centre for English Teaching) and off campus, as well as many books and online resources for learning more about English grammar.
 The best way to improve your use of English grammar is to spend as many hours each day as possible in English conversation.
 However, remember that formal written English is different to conversational English.